farukalpay/semantic-embeddings/README.md

 If you use this toolkit in academic work, please cite:

-> F. Alpay, *Spectral Null‑Cone Operators and Redundancy‑Balanced Semantic Chains*, 2025. ... will be added.
+> F. Alpay, *Spectral Null‑Cone Operators and Redundancy‑Balanced Semantic Chains*, 2025.

 ---